spacemanspiff2007/HABApp/docs/interface_openhab.rst

 Additional configuration
 **************************************

-For optimal performance it is recommended to use Basic Auth (available from openHAB 3.1 M3 on).
+For optimal performance it is recommended to use Basic Auth.
 It can be enabled through GUI or through textual configuration.

 Textual configuration